| 9.1 Dealing with Syntax ErrorsThe first type of error you will encounter is the one

 it's not followed by an equal sign, it reports that it doesn't

+have a value.
 Let's close this section with one of the most

 frustrating scenarios of all, namely forgetting to include a taglib directive for the tag